EnterpriseDB/tpa/docs/HAProxy.md

 BDR nodes are always online, and thus switches can be immediate.
-However, to avoid unnecessary and undesired switches, we recommend using careful judgement when selecting timeouts.
+However, to avoid unnecessary and undesired switches, we recommend using careful judgment when selecting timeouts.

 Currently our TPA reference design uses this configuration, which we have found to ignore most temporary network blips or service restarts: